Legion of Super Heroes (TV series): Superman

 The first season introduces a teenaged Clark Kent who is about to move from Smallville to Metropolis.
 He knows of his abilities but does not know what to do with his future (similar in nature to the Clark Kent featured in the Smallville television series).
-After travelling to the future, young Clark assumes the identity of Superman and gradually learns to control his abilities, becoming the hero he is destined to be.
+After traveling to the future, young Clark assumes the identity of Superman and gradually learns to control his abilities, becoming the hero he is destined to be.
 At the end of the first season, he returns to the present around the same time he left in the first episode.

-In the second season, Superman returns to the future after spending two years in the past and gaining more experience with his powers.
-Also, a second Superman, called "Superman X", also appears in the second season.
-This Superman, later given the name Kell-El, is from the 41st century and was created from Superman's DNA and Kryptonite to be a living weapon with expanded abilities.
-His main foe in the 41st century is Imperiex, who travels through time to the 31st century, forcing Superman X to follow him into the past and recruit the Legion to help him.
+In the second season, set two years later, Superman returns to the future, having gained more experience with his powers.
+Also, Superman X, a clone of Superman from the 41st century created to battle Imperiex, is introduced.
+When Imperiex travels back to the 31st century, Superman X is forced to follow him into the past and recruit the Legion to help him.

 Core Legionnaires

-Series producer James Tucker offered descriptions of the core team in a July 2006 interview at Comic Con International in San Diego.
+Series producer James Tucker offered descriptions of the core team in a July 2006 interview at San Diego Comic-Con.
 As with other DC team shows such as Justice League Unlimited, not every core character appears in all episodes.
 The following descriptions apply to the characters as seen in the first season.